FlaxEngine/FlaxEngine/README.md

 * Compile Flax project (hit F7 or CTRL+Shift+B)
 * Run Flax (hit F5 key)

----

-**Note**

-If building on Windows to support Vulkan rendering, first install the Vulkan SDK then  set an environment variable to provide the path to the SDK prior to running GenerateProjectFiles.bat:
+> When building on Windows to support Vulkan rendering, first install the Vulkan SDK then set an environment variable to provide the path to the SDK prior to running GenerateProjectFiles.bat: `set VULKAN_SDK=C:\VulkanSDK\version\`

-    set VULKAN_SDK=C:\VulkanSDK\version\

----

 ## Linux